Canadianlic

 Eligibility Beyond Borders

 Emily had been talking about marine biology since she was little.
-One of the ideal locations to study marine science has been an Australian learning center.
+One of the ideal locations to study marine science is an Australian learning center.
 John and Li were a little bit confused, meaning they didn’t really know if their RESP would cover studies outside of Canada.
-This reflects a common question on the mind of many parents: “Can RESP funds be used for international studies?”
+This reflects a common question on the minds of many parents: “Can RESP funds be used for international studies?”
 The answer is unequivocally yes, provided the institution and the course are meeting some parameters laid down under the RESP rules.
-This revelation helped Emily reach her goals.
+Specifically, for studies outside Canada, the program must meet minimum duration requirements set by the CRA:

 RESP Rules and Interest Rates: Maximizing Your Savings